 Each application will be reviewed by at least two reviewers.
 Proposed research should be focused since funds are provided for 12 months.
-Preference will be given to proposals conducted across the Georgia CTSA partner institutions and proposals with a focus on Health Equity.
-Applicants will be notified by early May 2022 if their proposal has been accepted for funding.
+No-cost extensions are not guaranteed.
+Preference will be given to proposals conducted across the Georgia CTSA partner institutions and proposals with a focus on Health Equity.Applicants will be notified by early May 2024 if their proposal has been accepted for funding.